-The product supports optimized virtual channels with USB 3.0 devices and USB 3.0 ports, such as a CDM virtual channel used to view files on a camera or to provide audio to a headset).
+The product supports optimized virtual channels with USB 3.0 devices and USB 3.0 ports.
+For example, a CDM virtual channel is used to view files on a camera or to provide audio to a headset.
 The product also supports Generic USB Redirection of USB 3.0 devices connected to a USB 2.0 port.

-Some advanced device-specific features, such as Human Interface Device (HID) buttons on a webcam, may not work as expected with the optimized virtual channel; if this is an issue, use the Generic USB virtual channel.
+Some advanced device-specific features, such as Human Interface Device (HID) buttons on a webcam, might not work as expected with the optimized virtual channel.
+If this is an issue, use the Generic USB virtual channel.

 Certain devices are not redirected by default, and are only available to the local session.
 For example, it would not be appropriate to redirect a NIC that is directly attached via internal USB.